Tiger FM

 By Ronald Ssemagonja

-The Traffic Control Center is part of the Kampala Smart Traffic Project, established with support from JICA and the Government of Japan.
+The Traffic Control Centre is part of the Kampala Smart Traffic Project, established with support from JICA and the Government of Japan.
 It is expected to enhance traffic flow, improve road safety, and increase the efficiency of Kampala’s transport network and its metropolitan areas.

 Meanwhile, the Minister of State for Kampala and Metropolitan Affairs, Kyofatogabye Kabuye, applauded JICA and encouraged residents to support ongoing development.
 “I remind the people of Kampala to vote for President Museveni in 2026 and urge KCCA leadership to protect these gains.
 This is just the beginning, and we will continue lobbying for the people of Kampala and the nation,” he said.

-Nasazzi Jesca, aspiring councilor.
+Nasazzi Jesca, aspiring councillor.

 Beatrice Mao, aspiring Lord Mayor.